How to Overcome Learned Helplessness

 • When you face a difficult task, verbalize your thought process.
 “This is really hard and I want to give up.
 I am going to take a moment to think about another way to work on this…”

-• When your child shares feelings of failure, pay close attention to your nonverbal cues and make sure you are communicating support rather than anxiety or disappointment.
+• When your child shares feelings of failure, pay close attention to your nonverbal cues and make sure you communicate support rather than anxiety or disappointment.

 • Instead of, “You were good at your play date today”, say “You used kind words and even shared your favorite toy with your friend.” (praise the positive actions)